Total Cost of Ownership (TCO) reveals the true cost of digital signage —

 Common Misconceptions

 - "Cheapest player = lowest cost."
 Hardware is 15–25% of TCO.
-A $300 saving on hardware that adds $1,000 in software, middleware, and maintenance costs is a net negative.
+A small saving on hardware that adds multiples in software, middleware, and maintenance costs is a net negative.
 Optimize for total 5-year cost, not purchase price.

 - "DIY saves money."
 Custom development seems cheaper until you account for developer time, ongoing maintenance, and support burden.
-A $5,000 custom development project for 20 players costs $250/player — more than the SpinetiX software premium.
+Amortized across a fleet, custom development typically costs more per player than the SpinetiX integrated software approach.

 - "Content costs are the same regardless of platform."
 Not true.
 SpinetiX's template + data binding approach creates reusable templates that auto-update with data.
 Competing platforms may require manual content updates per location — multiplying content workload.